Asfand5214/Brain-Tumor-Detection/README.md

-# Brain-Tumor-Detection
-Certainly!
-Here is a comprehensive README file for your GitHub repository, including details about the project, setup instructions, usage, and more.

----

 # Brain Tumor Detection from MRI Images

 This repository contains the code and resources for detecting brain tumors from MRI images using a Convolutional Neural Network (CNN).
 The model is trained to classify MRI images into four categories: glioma, meningioma, pituitary tumor, and no tumor.
 The project includes preprocessing steps, model training, evaluation, and visualization of the detected tumors with appropriate annotations.